The 5 Stages of Compliance Drift (and How to Know Where You Stand)

 Stage 3: Drift

-This is where the gap opens, and it usually happens through accumulation rather than any single event.
+This is where the gap opens, and it usually happens through an accumulation of issues rather than any single event.

-A regulation gets updated and your policy no longer matches.
-A vendor you share data with quietly changes their security posture, but nobody updates the business associate agreement.
-A key employee who ran your compliance training leaves, and their replacement doesn't know the process exists.
+It may not even be something you control.
+A statute gets updated and your suddenly your policy no longer fits the bill.
+A vendor you share data with quietly changes their security posture, but nobody updates the business associate agreement— because you didn't even know.
+A key employee who ran your compliance training leaves, and their replacement doesn't know that the process exists.
 Software that hasn't been patched in six months sits on your network.
 A new workstation gets set up by someone who doesn't know the configuration standard.

 The distance between where you think you are and where you actually are: that's Compliance Drift.